gernest/apidemic/README.md

 Currently supported HTTP methods are: `OPTIONS`, `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, default is `GET`.
 Please open an issue if you think there should be others added.

+### Registering endpoints automatically

+The service will scan the `./endpoints/` directory relative to the currenct working directory on startup.
+You can change the directory to be scanned by adding a flag `--endpoint-dir=ENDPOINT_DIR`.

 # Tags
 Apidemic uses tags to annotate what kind of fake data to generate and also control different requrements of fake data.